 ImmunoGen is poised to solve a major unmet medical need in ovarian cancer

-On January 26, 2017, ImmunoGen announced that the first patient was dosed in its pivotal Phase III study that investigates mirvetuximab soravtansine as a single agent treatment in ovarian cancer, thereby positioning its novel antibody-drug conjugate (ADC) well within the late-stage pipeline.
+On 26 January, ImmunoGen announced that the first patient in its pivotal Phase III study investigating mirvetuximab soravtansine as a single agent treatment in ovarian cancer was dosed, positioning its novel antibody-drug conjugate (ADC) well within the late-stage pipeline.

 GlobalData’s primary research has confirmed that the response rate of 44% in this ovarian cancer patient segment is unprecedented, especially with single-agent activity.
-The company has therefore designed its Phase III FORWARD I study to enroll patients with platinum-resistant ovarian cancer with one to three prior therapies with medium or high levels of FRA expression.
+The company has designed its Phase III FORWARD I study to enroll patients with platinum-resistant ovarian cancer with one to three prior therapies with medium or high levels of FRA expression.

-Mirvetuximab soravtansine is an antibody-drug conjugate that selectively targets cells that express FRA and delivers its cytotoxic payload, DM4, to kill cells.
-Unlike previous FRA antibodies, like Morphotek’s farletuzumab, Immunogen’s asset doesn’t solely rely on the patient’s immune system to kill cancer cells.
 This small nuance is important, especially in heavily pre-treated patients whose immune systems can be compromised due to previous drug treatments and their overall health status.
-Furthermore, the FRA pathway is not important for ovarian cancer cell survival, so even if it is blocked, the cancer still grows.
-Key opinion leaders (KOLs) interviewed by GlobalData say this is a major differentiator for mirvetuximab soravtansine, and the question now becomes: how much FRA expression is necessary in order for it to become a valuable target for a precision medicine treatment?
+Furthermore, the FRA pathway is not important for ovarian cancer cell survival.
+Even if it is blocked, the cancer still grows.

-ImmunoGen’s long-term growth prospects in the ovarian cancer space are bolstered by early stage investigations looking to improve single agent mirvetuximab soravtansine’s activity by combining it with Roche / Genentech’s approved ovarian cancer angiogenesis inhibitor, Avastin (bevacizumab); Merck and Co.’s immune checkpoint inhibitor blockbuster Keytruda (pembrolizumab); the first-line standard of care chemotherapy carboplatin; and pegylated liposomal doxorubicin.
+ImmunoGen’s long-term growth prospects in the ovarian cancer space are supported by early stage investigations looking to improve single agent mirvetuximab soravtansine’s activity by combining it with Roche / Genentech’s approved ovarian cancer angiogenesis inhibitor Avastin (bevacizumab); Merck and Co.’s immune checkpoint inhibitor blockbuster Keytruda (pembrolizumab); the first-line standard of care chemotherapy carboplatin; and pegylated liposomal doxorubicin.